-Anne Kraemer / Executive Director
+Anne Kraemer / Chief Executive Officer

-Anne co-founded Maya Health Alliance | Wuqu’ Kawoq in 2006 and has served as our Executive Director since 2009.
-Her passion is building high-impact, collaborative, and culturally and linguistically appropriate health and development programs in Guatemala.
+Anne is an anthropologist and a co-founder of Maya Health Alliance | Wuqu’ Kawoq.
+She has served as Executive Director/Chief Executive Officer since 2009.
+Her passion is amplifying the voices of women and girls to foster community-driven, high-impact, culturally and linguistically appropriate programs that promote health and reproductive rights in underserved indigenous Maya communities.
 Anne trained as a cultural anthropologist at the University of Kansas, where she received her master’s degree and completed doctoral coursework.
-She was the recipient of a Fulbright scholarship in 2007 to examine the relationship between rural Guatemalan communities and the NGOs that serve them.
-Anne lives in Guatemala with her family.
-She speaks Spanish and Kaqchikel.
+She received a Fulbright scholarship in 2007.
+Anne lives in Guatemala with her daughters.
+She speaks Kaqchikel and Spanish.

-Waleska López Canu / Medical Director
+Waleska López Canu / Chief Medical Officer

-Peter Rohloff / Chief Medical Officer
+Peter Rohloff / Chief Science and Innovation Officer

-Peter was a co-founder of Wuqu ‘Kawoq | Maya Health Alliance in 2006 and he splits his time between Boston, where he is on the faculty at Harvard Medical School, and Guatemala, where he serves as our organization’s Medical Director.
-Peter received his MD / PhD from the University of Illinois and then completed residency training in internal medicine and pediatrics at Brigham and Women’s Hospital and Boston Children’s Hospital.
+Peter is a co-founder of Wuqu ‘Kawoq | Maya Health Alliance in 2006 and he splits his time between Boston, where he is on the faculty at Harvard Medical School, and Guatemala, where he serves as our Chief Science and Innovation Officer.
+Peter received his MD / PhD from the University of Illinois and completed residency training in internal medicine and pediatrics at Brigham and Women’s Hospital and Boston Children’s Hospital.
 Peter’s interests lie at the intersection of indigenous language support and global health delivery in Guatemala, and he leads our large team of researchers and clinicians in conducting innovative mixed methods research.
-He speaks Spanish, Kaqchikel and K’iche ‘.
+He speaks Spanish, Kaqchikel, and K’iche ‘.

 David Flood / Staff Physician

-David is a physician who helps coordinate our clinical, research and training initiatives, especially those related to chronic diseases and malnutrition.
+David is a physician who helps coordinate our clinical, research, and training initiatives, especially those related to chronic diseases and malnutrition.
 He received his medical degree from Harvard Medical School, his master’s degree in international health policy from the London School of Economics, and his training in internal medicine and pediatrics from the University of Minnesota.
-In addition to his role in Wuqu ‘Kawoq, he is a doctor and researcher at the University of Michigan.
+In addition to his role at Wuqu ‘Kawoq, he is a doctor and researcher at the University of Michigan.
 He speaks Spanish and Kaqchikel.